Protected exitProtected fsProtected loggerRest ...args: any[]Define argument syntax for command, adding a prepared argument.

 Add a listener (callback) for when events occur.
 (Implemented using EventEmitter.)

-...args: any[]Define option with flags
+Rest ...args: any[]Define option with flags, description and optional

-coercion fn
+coercion fn.

-string contains the short and/or long flags,
+The flags string contains the short and/or long flags,

 separated by comma, a pipe or space.
 The following are all valid

-all will output this way when --help
+all will output this way when --help is used.

 "-p, --pepper"